alphaphee/flatlight/README.md

 - action
 - my favorite applications

+Also, note that the **flatlight** icon theme is firstly built around [Solus Operating System](http://solus-project.com), since it is what I use myself.

 *After the work on these fronts is complete I will start accepting icon requests.*

 ###License